 Also, make sure you recognize poisonous plants – and know what to do if you come into contact with them.
 Wear protective clothing, such as a hat, sunglasses, and gloves.
 If you’re using landscaping equipment, protect your eyes with a pair of goggles.

 5. Boogey Down

 If you’re looking for a great summer workout that’s also a lot of fun, just put on your dancing shoes.
-Take a ballroom dancing class – salsa is a perennial favorite – or look for an area bar that has free line dancing classes (there are loads of them out there).
+Take a ballroom dancing class – salsa is a perennial favorite.
+Or, keep it really simple and just look for an area bar that has free line dancing classes (there are loads of them out there).
 Most senior and community centers offer dancing classes, as well.

 Of course, you don’t have to make it so formal.
 There’s sure to be a bar in your area that has music and dancing on the weekend.
 Exercise doesn’t have to be workout clothes and a gym.
 Anything that gets your heart pumping and your body moving qualifies.